5 Don'ts of Writing a Newsletter Every Email Marketer Should Know

 Once again, what content is low-quality, in our opinion?

-• Half-assed design.
-Black background with white or bright orange letters is an example of bad design.
+- Half-assed design.
+A black background with white or bright orange letters is an example of bad design.
 Too bright colors and too many unnecessary images or emojis also fall under this category.

 So, if you notice that you make some of the above mistakes, make sure to change this.
 Moreover, monitor your emails' CTR to understand how appropriate and attractive they are.
 Also, if your unsubscribe rate increases, that means that something is wrong with your content.